benley/kye/README.md

 open-source like Python Kye itself, whereas the original game images are owned by Colin Garbutt, which is why I don't distribute those as part of this package
-- if you prefer to use the original game images, you can download the alternative images.tar.gz from my website, and replace the images.tar.gz in this directory (or, if you have already installed Python Kye, drop them in either /usr/local/share/kye/ or /usr/share/kye, or just in the directory where you run Kye).
+- if you prefer to use the original game images, you can download the alternative `images.tar.gz` from my website, and replace the `images.tar.gz` in this directory (or, if you have already installed Python Kye, drop them in either `/usr/local/share/kye/` or `/usr/share/kye`, or just in the directory where you run Kye).
 (Note that the Windows version ships with the original game images by default.)